Derived Moduli Spaces of Nonlinear PDEs: Singular Propagations: Derived non-linear PDEs via -geometry

-\subsubsection{Local Verdier Duality}
+\subsubsection{Local Verdier duality}

-A compact $\mathcal{D}_X$-algebra $\mathcal{A}$ that is written as a filtered colimit of strict finite $I$-cell objects is equivalently viewed as a filtered colimit of compact $\mathcal{D}_X$-modules (via the forgetful functor).
-Note that compact objects in $\DG$ are given by perfect $\mathcal{D}_X$-modules, so in what follows we fix $\mathcal{A}$ an understand it to be given by such retracts with underlying perfect $\mathcal{D}$-module.
+A compact $\D_X$-algebra $\mathcal{A}$ that is written as a filtered colimit of strict finite $I$-cell objects is equivalently viewed as a filtered colimit of compact $\D_X$-modules via the forgetful functors \eqref{eqn: Free-forgetful algebra}, \eqref{eqn: Free-forget AD-Mod/Alg Adjunction}.
+Compact objects in $\DG$ correspond with perfect $\D_X$-modules.
+In what follows, we fix $\mathcal{A}$ and understand it to be given by such retracts with underlying perfect $\D$-module.
+A more detailed discussion of compactness is given in Subsect.\ref{ssec: Compactness}.